Jaganpro/force-code-review-checklists/apex.md

 - Code make the use of the appropriate design pattern, when applicable
 - No multiple triggers on the same object
 - No both workflows and triggers on the same objects at the same time
+- Tests use object factories to create object instances and to setup their own data

 #Performances